enonic/old-xp-doc/doc/developer/services/index.rst

   :param string application: Application where the service exists.
 Default is current application.
   :param string type: URL type.
 Either server (server-relative URL) or absolute.
 Default is server.
   :param object params: Custom parameters to append to the url.
-  :returns: The the relative or absolute URL to the service.
+  :returns: The relative or absolute URL to the service.

 API
 ---